 History and Future of the project

-Project partnership agreement signature between Eden Reforestation and TreeSisters began on October 1st, 2017.
+The project partnership agreement signed between Eden Reforestation and TreeSisters began on October 1st, 2017.

-By the end of planting season (mid-September 2018) Treesisters will have planted 200,000 trees in Nepal, spread between the 2 project areas of Jhapa and Rautahat.
+By the end of the planting season (mid-September 2018), Treesisters will have planted 200,000 trees in Nepal, spread between the two project areas of Jhapa and Rautahat.

 Support this project